lsk569937453/lsk569937453.github.io/_posts/2022-04-09-write-file-as-fast-as-possible.md

 Doubt3:The bottleneck is io, if I use a high-speed disk, will the program become faster?

-Doubt4:The MMAP use the virtual memory.It has the in
+Doubt4:The MMAP use the virtual memory.The method is like that.The size is long type.Why the size must be no  greater than Integer.MAX_VALUE?
 ```
 public abstract MappedByteBuffer map(MapMode mode,long position, long size)